Scout24/svn2rpm/README.md

 The 2nd variant is especially useful for simple packages that just deploy a few files.
 The user sees the files in the SVN source location and only needs to write a few shell lines to put the files into the proper place.
 No hassle with packing archives, this is all abstracted away by svn2rpm.

-Check out the stuff in test/data to see some examples for working spec files/configurations.
+Check out the stuff in [test/data](https://github.com/ImmobilienScout24/svn2rpm/tree/master/test/data) to see some examples for working spec files that can be built with svn2rpm.

+The intention of this tool is to give the user a very easy way to automatically build RPM packages simply by checking their stuff into a SVN directory.

 Usage
 =====